TABurrows/taburrows.github.io/_docs/google-cloud/database-alloydb.md

 AlloyDB checks that the source cluster is in the Ready state and then starts a long-running operation to perform the backup.
 The Backups page shows the backup with a status of In progress until the operation finshes.
 The speed varies based on the size of the instance.

+To restore a backup, you need to configure a new cluster to host its data.

 ### Monitoring